oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 **Highlights from my Senior Thesis Project at Syracuse University, completed in May 2024.
 My thesis explored which factors matter most in UFC judging and how individual judges value them differently.**

 #### Data & Methodology:
-Round by round scorecard data was scraped from mmadecisions.com.
-The fight data used for this project was scraped from ufcstats.com.
+I wrote R scripts to scrape round-by-round scorecard data from MMAdecisions.com and fight statistics from UFCStats.com.

-The fight data included significant strikes landed with two different breakdowns: &nbsp;<br>
+The fight statistics included significant strikes landed with two different breakdowns: &nbsp;<br>

 <div style="display: flex; justify-content: flex-start; gap: 60px;">